roitraining/genai-copilot/HSCM-GenAI-Demo-Handout.md

 Write a blog post announcing the launch of our new portfolio analytics tool, InsightEdge.
 We want to excite potential clients about modernizing their portfolio monitoring, especially those who have been relying on traditional manual reporting.
 Highlight its main features like automated performance attribution and real-time risk monitoring.
 Include a call to action to schedule a demo.
 ```

-### **Demo 9 — Add a guardrail**
+### **Demo 9: Add a guardrail**

-The same prompt with one extra instruction — "if you don't know, say so."
+The same prompt with one extra instruction—"if you don't know, say so."
 Watch how that single guardrail changes the behavior completely.
 No file needed.

 ```
 Write a blog post announcing the launch of our new portfolio analytics tool, InsightEdge.
 We want to excite potential clients about modernizing their portfolio monitoring, especially those who have been relying on traditional manual reporting.
 Highlight its main features like automated performance attribution and real-time risk monitoring.
 Include a call to action to schedule a demo.
 If you don't know who that that product is or you don't have accurate information about that product, then respond with "I don't have reliable information about this product."
 ```

-### **Demo 10 — Drafting WITH context and guardrails**
+### **Demo 10: Drafting WITH context and guardrails**

 | 📎 File required: InsightEdge Product.docx |
 | :---- |

 Now the model has real information to work from.
 Attach the product specification, then run the prompt.
-The output should be specific and accurate — but you should still check it.
+The output should be specific and accurate—but you should still check it.

 ```
 Write a blog post announcing the launch of our new portfolio analytics tool, InsightEdge.
 Include a call to action to schedule a demo.